-This may seem like an odd way to start an article on black and white drawings, but when I was a kid, my favourite drawing tool was blue crayons.
-I drew everything with them – the sky, the sea – and things that weren’t even blue, like my neighbour’s cat, our house, and my family.
+This may seem like an odd way to start an article on black and white drawings, but when I was a kid, my favourite drawing tool was a blue crayon.
+I drew everything in that one colour – the sky, the sea – and things that weren’t even blue, like my neighbour’s cat, our house, and my family.
 These monochrome drawings helped me develop the skills to know how to draw in black and white.

-Today, I love drawing with ballpoint pen: they’re readily accessible and easy to use.
-They also present their own challenges and limitless possibilities.
-Have a look at the video above, and here follows nine tips for black and white drawings – or blue and white, if that's your thing…
+Have a look at the video below, then read on for nine tips for creating beautiful black and white drawings – or blue and white, if that's your thing…

 01. Watch out for excess ink